cypherpunk-academy/2064/en/041_2064_In the Beach Apartment.md

 Suddenly Sigur looked at Lasse in astonishment.
 Then he seemed to think intensely, he closed his eyes.
-Then he reached into his backpack, took out his laptop and put a cloth over his hands as he entered the password.
+Then he reached into his backpack, took out his laptop, and put a cloth over his hands as he entered the password.
 He started typing on it.
 Lasse observed him for a while, Sigur was absorbed in his device, unresponsive, "plugged in," as they called it.
-After a while, he also took out his computer, turned it on, entered his password and went online.
+After a while, he also took out his computer, turned it on, entered his password, and went online.

-"Pling" said the chat program and showed a message from Sigur.
+"Pling," said the chat program and showed a message from Sigur.

 Sigur: "Finally.
 That's what you are!
 Don't let anything look at the back of your monitor."
-Lasse folded the screen easily to himself.
+Lasse folded the screen smoothly to himself.

 Sigur: "Next to your left foot under the table is a socket.
 I have a wireless plug under my left leg.
-Take it inconspicuously and put it there."
+Take it inconspicuously, and put it there."
 Lasse pretended to tie his shoes and pushed the plug into the box.

 Sigur: "Good.
 I have contact.
 The device tells me ultra-small fluctuations in the power grid, for example, of computer activity, of all the computers that hang here so in the network.
-I will now run a portscan on all computers in Caracas and see when something is happening here.
+I will now run a port scan on all computers in Caracas and see when something is happening here.
 Maybe we'll get something."

 Lasse: "Come on, if he has computers here at all, he's probably so paranoid that they're connected to their own network.